RGarciaLago/VIDEO_PRESETS_by_Robby/README.md

 ## More Resources
-Use my preset pack of core shortcuts (MGL files) to have different configs in a core for video presets: https://github.com/RGarciaLago/MGL_Core_Setnames

 Use my [MGL_Core_Setnames](https://github.com/RGarciaLago/MGL_Core_Setnames) pack of core shortcuts (MGL files) to have different configs in a core for video presets.
+Also available is my [Wallpaper_Collection](https://github.com/RGarciaLago/Wallpaper_Collection) to give you a ton of great backgrounds for the main menu.

 Check out [Wizzo](https://github.com/wizzomafizzo)'s amazing set of [MiSTer Extensions](https://github.com/wizzomafizzo/mrext) to improve your MiSTer user experience.